Zuleykha Seyidmammadova: Flying

 In early 1934, she went to the Baku airfield with her fellow students, and got to experience flying for the first time in a "U-2" plane.
-After this trip, she and her fellow students decide to form an aero club at the institute.
-The students succeeded in purchasing an U-2 aircraft for the club, as well as three gliders and two parachutes, with their stipends.
+After this trip, she and her fellow students decided to form an aero club at the institute.
+The students succeeded in purchasing a U-2 aircraft for the club, as well as three gliders and two parachutes, with their stipends.
 The club was inaugurated on January 6, 1934.
 In the spring of 1934, the government allocated space for the aviation club in Zabrat, and the students were involved in the organisation.
-After long-term training, in October 1934, Seyidmammadova took off for the first time alone with the "U-2" plane.
+After long-term training, in October 1934, Seyidmammadova took off for the first time alone in the U-2.
 In late 1934, she graduated from the aero club with honours and received her certificate, thereby earning the title of pilot.

 In May 1935, several students tried out a parachute jump.
 Zuleikha, a thin, skinny, black-haired girl, jumped out of a plane with a parachute and the wind drove her into the sea.
 Mir Jafar Baghirov, the first secretary of the Central Committee of the Communist Party of Azerbaijan, was among those who watched her jump and expressed his surprise at Zuleykha's courage.

 In August 1935, the First All-Union meeting of Paratroopers was held in Moscow, and Zuleikha was the only woman among the representatives representing Transcaucasia.
 At the meeting, the Transcaucasia team took first place in landing accuracy.
 Seyidmammadova was appointed as a parachuting instructor for 50 parachute jumps from an airplane.
 She returned with honours from the meeting she attended as the first female paratrooper from Transcaucasia, as well as from the Muslim East.
 The courage of an Eastern Muslim woman to jump with a parachute aroused astonishment, and Seyidmammadova's activity was marked as an achievement of the Soviet system and widely commented on in the press.

 On 21 January 1936, a ceremonial reception was held in the Kremlin in connection with the fifteenth anniversary of the establishment of Soviet power in Azerbaijan, and Komsomol member Zuleykha Seyidmammadova was awarded the Order of the Badge of Honour and a gold watch.

 Returning to Baku, Zuleykha finished special courses at the flight club and received the title of pilot instructor.
 A group of accountants is assigned to train with her.
 One of the eight people in that group is her former physics teacher Jumshud Efendiyev.
 While studying the last year of the Azerbaijan Industrial Institute, Seyidmammadova had already flown up to a hundred hours and trained 75 pilots and 80 parachutists in three years as an instructor.